How to find a mentor: 5 approaches to find the right guidance

 2. Actively participate in industry-related events

 Another great way to find a mentor is to regularly meet with people in your field.
-You can do this by actively participating in your relevant industry events and conferences.
+You can do this by actively participating in your relevant industry events and conferences (whether in-person or online).

 This can help you build connections, especially with industry leaders who have already made their mark and know the ins and outs of the field.